-Applicants at University studying subjects other than Medicine, and in the first year or second year of their studies, can apply for Medicine if they meet all the entry requirements (GCSE, A-level or equivalent) specified in the course finder: bristol.ac.uk/study/undergraduate/search/.
+Applicants at University studying subjects other than Medicine, and in the first year or second year of their studies, may be considered for first year entry to Medicine if they meet all the entry requirements (GCSE, A-level or equivalent) specified in the course finder: bristol.ac.uk/study/undergraduate/search/.
 Applicants can continue with their studies while applying.
 If they do not meet the entry requirements, they will need to complete their degree and apply as a graduate.

-Applicants who started University studies but did not complete their degree, or who withdrew from their studies, can apply for Medicine if they meet all the entry requirements (GCSE, Alevel or equivalent) specified in the course finder: bristol.ac.uk/study/undergraduate/search/.
+Applicants who started University studies but did not complete their degree, or who withdrew from their studies, may be considered for first year entry to Medicine if they meet all the entry requirements (GCSE, A-level or equivalent) specified in the course finder: bristol.ac.uk/study/undergraduate/search/.

 Applicants who have started a Medicine degree at another institution but will not complete for good reason, may be considered for first year entry if all other standard entry requirements are met.
-An academic reference must be provided from this previous institution.
+An academic reference must be provided from this previous institution if it is not clear in the UCAS reference as to why the degree was discontinued.

-If graduates do not meet our chemistry (or second science) requirements with achieved level 3 qualifications, relevant degree modules in a science related degree may be considered on a case-by-case basis.
+If graduates do not meet our chemistry (or second science) requirements with achieved level 3 qualifications (such as A levels), relevant degree modules in a science related degree may be considered on a case-by-case basis.